QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 .. code-block:: console

 	------------------------------- TOWER -------------------------------------
 	77.6						TWRHEIGHT - Height of the tower (m) OC3_Sparbuoy_Tower.str		TWRFILE - Name of file containing properties for the tower OC3_Sparbuoy_Sub_LPMD.str	SUBFILE	 - Name of the substructure file

 The structural tower data table is defined in a similar fashion as for the blades.
 The keyword **TWRHEIGHT** defines the absolute height of the tower.
 The keyword **SUBFILE** points to a substructure file that can be used to define a more complicated floating or bottom fixed substructure for offshore wind turbines or to model soil dynamics.
-If the keyword **SUBFILE** is not defined then the tower will simply be rigidly contrained to the ground.
+If the keyword **SUBFILE** is not defined then the tower will simply be rigidly constrained to the ground.
 More information on how a substructure file is defined is found in the section: :ref:`Substructure Definition`.

 Loading Data and Sensor Locations
 ---------------------------------